-The proposed Project will use solar photovoltaic technology to generate electricity.
-The solar modules will be mounted on fixed steel supports and arranged in the form of seven arrays, each of 1.6 MW AC.
-Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming a fixed steel support system will be used.
-Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.
+The Project will use solar photovoltaic technology to generate electricity.
+Each of the three solar developments will use solar modules mounted on fixed steel supports and arranged in seven "power or inverter blocks" on each property.
+Each inverter block will have two inverters rated at 0.714 MW AC and one transformer.
+Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming the use of a fixed steel support structure with modules at a fixed tilt.
+Electricity generated by the solar photovoltaic modules from the solar arrays will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage of 27.6 kV to 115 kV, in order to connect to the HONI transmission system via the previously described transmission line.